The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series

 Second, we develop our methodology inside a multivariate setting and explicitly consider the cross-quantilogram.
-Linton and Whang (2007) briefly mentioned such a multivariate version of the quantilogram but they provided neither theoretical results or empirical results.
-In fact, the cross correlogram is a vitally important measure of dependence between time series: Campbell et al. (1997), for example, use the cross autocorrelation function to describe lead lag relations between large stocks and small stocks.
+Linton and Whang (2007) briefly mentioned such a multivariate version of the quantilogram but they provided neither theoretical results nor empirical results.
+In fact, the cross-correlogram is a vitally important measure of dependence between time series: Campbell, Lo, and MacKinlay (1997), for example, use the cross autocorrelation function to describe lead lag relations between large stocks and small stocks.
 We apply the cross-quantilogram to the study of stock return predictability; our method provides a more complete picture of the predictability structure.
-We also apply the cross quantilogram to the question of systemic risk.
+We also apply the cross-quantilogram to the question of systemic risk.
 Our theoretical results described in the previous paragraph are all derived for the multivariate case.